 State percent for art policies are regulations that recommend or require a designated portion of the budget for capital investment in state facilities to be set aside for artworks.
-Typically, about one percent of the construction or renovation costs are allocated for the commission, purchase and/or maintenance of artwork to be exhibited permanently in public space.
-Existing percent for art policies, with the exception of the District of Columbia, are products of state legislation.
+Typically, about 1% of the construction or renovation costs are allocated for the commission, purchase and/or maintenance of artwork to be exhibited permanently in public space.
+Existing percent for art policies, with the exceptions of those in Massachusetts and South Carolina, are products of state legislation.